oracle/graal/truffle/docs/Optimizing.md

 ## Ideal Graph Visualizer

-The [Ideal Graph Visualizer (IGV)](../../docs/tools/ideal-graph-visualizer.md) is a tool to understand Truffle ASTs and the GraalVM compiler graphs.
+The [Ideal Graph Visualizer (IGV)](../../docs/tools/ideal-graph-visualizer.md) is a tool to understand Truffle ASTs and the Graal Compiler graphs.

 A typical usage is to run with `--vm.Dgraal.Dump=Truffle:1 --vm.Dgraal.PrintGraph=Network`, which will show you Truffle ASTs, guest-language call graphs, and the Graal graphs as they leave the Truffle phase.
 If the `-Dgraal.PrintGraph=Network` flag is omitted then the dump files are placed in the `graal_dumps` directory, which you should then open in IGV.